 - Born June 28, 1941 in Trenton, NJ USA

 As the 1960s came to a close, Downing struggled and was traded to the Oakland Athletics after the 1969 campaign.
 After half a season there, he was acquired by the Milwaukee Brewers.
-He was moved again to the Los Angeles Dodgers in 1971 and responded by winning 20 games and leading the National League with 5 shutouts while being named the league's Comeback Player of the Year.
+He moved again to the Los Angeles Dodgers in 1971 and responded by winning 20 games and leading the National League with 5 shutouts while being named the circuit's Comeback Player of the Year.

 On April 8, 1974, Downing gave up Aaron's record-breaking 715th home run.
 During his final three seasons in the majors, he pitched primarily out of the bullpen.
 Over his career, he made appearances in three World Series, two with the Yankees and one with the Dodgers, but was on the losing side each time.